This is me! Peter Aringer.

 Hi there!
 I’m a car mechanic master craftsman , pilot and aircraft builder and this is my build log website.
-I live in Herford, Northern Germany, have 4 (5) great children and an amazing girlfriend.
+I live in Herford, Northern Germany, have 4 great adult children and 2 grand children.
 And I like creating and building things by my own.
 I´m building the RV-10 in a seperate workshop in my company.
 This gives me the opportunity to build in a pleasant environment over the entire year.

 Master Craftsman Peter Aringer at work….

 On this page I will try to explain why (in the world) I have decided to build my own airplane vs buying one.
 Can you truly explain a dream???

 How to make a dream come true

 I started flight training in Bielefeld EDLI in October of 2010.
 I’m sure anyone who’s been through flight training can tell, that once you start flying, you start dreaming about owning a plane someday.
 My instructor had a very good advice, which I followed: „After completing your license first fly about one year in our flight club to clarify what is your flight mission“.